tommut/HttpRequester/src/readme.txt

 HttpRequester is distributed under the the BSD License: http://www.opensource.org/licenses/bsd-license.php

 2.1:
+Improved parameter handling:
+The parameters list is now automatically populated when viewing requests in the history.
+The parameters and URI are now synchronized.
+Adding/modifying parameters in the list automatically updates the parameters in the URI, and vice-versa: if you add/modify the parameters directly in the URL they will be reflected in the parameters list.
+You can now move parameters up or down in the list, and the URL will automatically reflect the positioning.

 Can now directly edit Header and Parameter names and values in the List.
 Simply double click to edit the field.

-Improved parameters - the parameters list is now automatically populated when viewing requests in the history.can now move parameters up or down in the list.
-The parameters and URI are now synchronized -adding/modifying parameters in the list automatically updates the parameters in the URI, and vice-versa: if you add/modify the parameters directly in the URL they will be reflected in the parameters list.

-Now handle multi-select for Deleing transactions and doing copy-to-clipboard
+Multi-select is now supported in the History view for deleting multiple transactions, as well as selecting multiple transactions to copy-to-clipboard.
+Multi-select is also supported in the Headers and Parameters list for deleting/reordering multiple selections at one time.

-Fixed: PATCH was not working
+Fixed: PATCH method was not working.
 Fixed: couldn't execute custom Methods from the Raw Request dialog
 Fixed: Response pane would not update if empty contents were returned for an XML/JSON response.

 2.0 (10/7/2014):
  Added option to display response in an embedded browser.